designstem/projects/colorblindness/index.md

   #### Hint

-  ~After this phase, you as a teacher, are in the focus again and should **lead a discussion in class**.
-Let the students present what they found out, collect results, come up with first ideas/explanations, that the students will test in the learning station setting..~
+ After this phase, you as a teacher, are in the focus again and should **lead a discussion in class**.
+Let the students present what they found out, collect results, come up with first ideas/explanations, that the students will test in the learning station setting.

- ~This phase is crucial for the learning process, so don't skip it.
+This phase is crucial for the learning process, so don't skip it.
 After the students explored their daily surroundings, they should have a chance to form some kind of conclusion and check with their classmates.
-At the end of the whole workshop, then, they will have the chance to review their first assumptions and therefore hopefully see their increase of knowledge for themselves.~
+At the end of the whole workshop, then, they will have the chance to review their first assumptions and therefore hopefully see their increase of knowledge for themselves.

 </f-notes>